-As of May 20, 2005, we had outstanding approximately 27.7 million shares of our common stock.
-Approximately 16.0 million of these shares were restricted under the Securities Act of 1933, including 11.7 million shares beneficially owned, as a group, by our executive officers, directors and 10% stockholders.
-Accordingly, our common stock has a public float of approximately 3.1 million shares held by a relatively small number of public investors.
+As of August 15, 2005, we had outstanding approximately 28.6 million shares of our common stock.
+Approximately 25.2 million of these shares were restricted under the Securities Act of 1933, including 9.3 million shares beneficially owned, as a group, by our executive officers, directors and 10% stockholders.
+Accordingly, our common stock has a public float of approximately 3.4 million shares held by a relatively small number of public investors.

-We have agreed to register for resale approximately 11.25 million shares of our common stock, including shares of our common stock underlying warrants, issued in connection with a private placement transaction completed in March 2005.
+We expect to register for resale approximately 16.1 million shares of our common stock, including shares of our common stock underlying warrants.
 If and when a registration statement covering these shares of common stock is declared effective, holders of these shares will be permitted, subject to few limitations, to freely sell such shares of common stock.
 We cannot predict the effect, if any, that future sales of shares of our common stock into the public market will have on the market price of our common stock.
 However, as a result of our small public float, sales of substantial amounts of common stock, including shares issued upon the exercise of stock options or warrants, or an anticipation that such sales could occur, may materially and adversely affect prevailing market prices for our common stock.
 Any adverse effect on the market price of our common stock could make it difficult for us to raise additional capital through sales of equity securities at a time and at a price that we deem appropriate.